unoplatform/uno/doc/articles/using-uno-ui.md

 Localization is done through the `resw` files in the current project.
 Resources are then used using `x:Uid`.

-The Uno Platform tooling currently requires that resource files are to be named `Resources.resw`.

 See [Localize strings in your UI](https://docs.microsoft.com/en-us/windows/uwp/app-resources/localize-strings-ui-manifest).

+Resources may be placed in the default scope files `Resources.resw`, or in a custom named file.
+Custom named files content can by used with the `x:Uid="/myResources/MyResource"` format, see [how to factor strings into multiple resource files](https://docs.microsoft.com/en-us/windows/uwp/app-resources/localize-strings-ui-manifest#factoring-strings-into-multiple-resources-files)

-Note that the default language can be defined using the `DefaultLanguage` property, using an IETF Language Tag (e.g. `en` or `fr-FR`).
+Note that the default language can be defined using the `DefaultLanguage` msbuild property, using an IETF Language Tag (e.g. `en` or `fr-FR`).

 ## Supported Uno.UI Controls